CDRT/docs/bios/settings/thinkcenter/hard_disk_password.md

 Options:

-1.  **Enabled** - .TCG Storage device will block attempts to authenticate the SID authority until a subsequent device power cycle occurs.
+1.  **Enabled** - TCG Storage device will block attempts to authenticate the SID authority until a subsequent device power cycle occurs.
 Default.
 2. Disabled - Allow SID authentication in TCG Storage device at the next system boot only, not all subsequent boots.

 <!-- TODO: add WMI